Breeding Location:

 General

-Solitary Sandpiper: Medium-sized sandpiper with pale-spotted, dark brown back and rump, and white underparts with streaks on neck and sides.
-Head is dark and eye-ring is bold white.
-Tail is black with conspicuous black-and-white barred edges.
-Bill, legs, and feet are olive-green.
-Sexes are similar.
+Solitary Sandpiper: Medium-sized sandpiper with pale-spotted dark brown back and rump and white underparts with streaks on neck and sides.
+Head is dark and eye ring is bold white.
+Tail is black with conspicuous black and white barred edges.
+Bill, legs and feet are olive-green.
+Winter adult has more gray upperparts, head and neck.
+Upperparts are less spotted; clear white ring.
+Sexes are similar; female is slightly larger.
+Juvenile breast is washed dark, often forming lateral patches; has pale spots on upperparts; clear white eye ring.

 Range and Habitat

-Solitary Sandpiper: Breeds in wooded northland of Canada and Alaska.
-Spends winters from the southern states and the West Indies south to central South America.
-Preferred habitats include swampy margins of brackish pools, freshwater ponds, and woodland streams.
+Solitary Sandpiper: This species breeds in wooded northland regions of Canada and Alaska.
+It spends winters from southern Florida, central Mexico, and the West Indies south to central South America.
+Its preferred habitats include swampy margins of brackish pools, freshwater ponds, and woodland streams.

 Breeding and Nesting